 NBA Ticket Information

 A team’s brand can also play a major factor in setting ticket prices regardless of performance or players on the court.
-With the loss of Kobe Bryant on the court for the Los Angeles Lakers in the 2013-14 season the franchise saw a 27% drop in their ticket price average, falling to $264.24, but remaining as the third highest in the NBA.
-Teams that have been able to capitalize on their brand and remain relevant as a premier team in the NBA include the New York Knicks ($320.92 per ticket), Miami Heat ($276.45 per ticket), Brooklyn Nets ($228.51 per ticket), and the Boston Celtics ($131.22 per ticket).
+With the loss of Kobe Bryant on the court for the Los Angeles Lakers in the 2014-15 season the franchise saw a drop in attendance and ticket price, but still maintained an above average ticket price over the course of the season.
+Teams that have been able to capitalize on their brand and remain relevant as a premier team in the NBA include the Chicago Bulls ($202 median ticket price), and New York Knicks ($125 median ticket price).

 If you are looking to get the best deal on tickets to some of your teams biggest matchups, the earlier the better.
-Expect the San Antonio Spurs $111.69 average ticket price to jump up in the 2014-15 season with their recent NBA Title especially for marquee matchups like Spurs vs. Thunder, Spurs vs. Mavericks, and Spurs vs. Rockets.
+Expect the Golden State Warriors $224 median ticket price to continue to rise as the season goes on, and for large matchups to drive prices such as Spurs vs. Thunder, Spurs vs. Mavericks, and Spurs vs. Rockets.
 The marquee matchups scenario can be seen across the league from games like Miami Heat vs. Indiana Pacers to the Big Apple Battle with New York vs. Brooklyn.